How To Change Your Address with USPS When Moving

-Planning a move in the near future?
+Planning a move soon?
 Whether your destination is around the corner or across the country, changing your mailing address with USPS is an important step in the process.
 Luckily, getting your mail to arrive at your new pad is a straightforward process.
 Here’s the lowdown on how to change your address with USPS.

 When Should You Change Your Address with USPS?

-If you like to get ahead of the game, or it’s slipped your mind, USPS advises that your change of address request may be submitted 90 days before the effective date of your move, and up to 30 days after the date of your move.
+If you’d like to get ahead of the game, or it’s slipped your mind, the United States Postal Service (USPS) advises that your change of address request may be submitted 90 days before the effective date of your move, and up to 30 days after the date of your move.

 How Long Does it Take For a Change of Address to Take Effect?

-After your change of address request has been processed and verified, USPS will begin forwarding your mail to your new address.
+After your change of address is submitted to the post office and it’s been processed and verified, USPS will begin forwarding your mail to your new address.
 The time it takes for mail forwarding to start can vary, typically beginning within 3 business days, but it can take up to 2 weeks.

 Also, after scheduling the change, USPS will mail a Move Validation Letter to the address you’re leaving, as well as a Customer Notification Letter or a Welcome Kit to your new address, within 5 business days before the change of address start date.